Joule Heating of Tungsten Wire

 Solve the PDE Model

-In the following section the electrostatic current model will be solved first to simulate the potential field of the wire.
+In the following section the stationary current model will be solved first to simulate the potential field of the wire.
 The heat transfer model is then constructed to show the heating effect of the electric current.

-Electrostatic Current Model
+Stationary Current Model

 On the remaining boundary a default electrical insulation boundary condition: is implicitly used.